 National research group: The Knight Cancer Institute is among 11 top cancer centers in the Prostate Cancer Clinical Trials Consortium.
 We are working with Memorial Sloan Kettering, Johns Hopkins and others to turn discoveries into better care.

-Top honors: The Knight Cancer Institute is ranked by U.S. News & World Report as one of the best cancer centers in the nation.
-We’re also the only center between Seattle and Sacramento named a Comprehensive Cancer Center, the National Cancer Institute’s highest designation for research excellence.
+Top honors: The Knight Cancer Institute is the only center between Seattle and Sacramento named a Comprehensive Cancer Center, the National Cancer Institute’s highest designation for research excellence.

 A world center for research: Our state-of-the-art Knight Cancer Research Building houses our Cancer Early Detection Advanced Research Center.
 We’re on a mission to develop new ways to find cancer earlier.